Electoral Act 1993

 Illustration for Electoral Act 1993

-To be a permanent resident of New Zealand, you must live in New Zealand.
-You also must not be someone who has to follow certain rules from the Immigration Act 2009, such as section 15 or section 16.
-You must not have to leave New Zealand immediately or by a certain time, and you must not be in New Zealand unlawfully.
+You are a resident for electoral purposes if you live in New Zealand.
+You must not be a person to whom certain sections of the Immigration Act 2009 apply, such as section 15 or 16.
+You must not be obliged to leave New Zealand or be treated as being unlawfully in New Zealand.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.